As humans, we usually accept as a given that we can eat just about anything, and therefore we are omnivores.

 “As the editor-in-chief of the American Journal of Cardiology noted 25 years ago, no matter how much fat and cholesterol carnivores eat, they do not develop atherosclerosis [hardening of the arteries].
 Conversely, within months a fraction of that cholesterol can start clogging the arteries of animals adapted to eating a more plant-based diet” – Michael Greger, MD

-Note: this is why using dogs in studies about heart disease never work!
+Note: this is why using dogs in studies on heart disease never work!
 And yet, doctors and scientists have perseverated with this inane line of questioning.

 “People are natural herbivores just like every other great ape.
 Like it or not, we are not dogs or cats.
 We are great apes, and the foods that are natural to us are those we can pick with our hands” – Neal Barnard, MD